o-t-w/blog/src/content/blog/html-renaissance.md

 ## The Path Forward

 While these improvements might not sound revolutionary in isolation, taken as a whole, they beckon a future where third-party JavaScript components are less necessary.
 The CSS [Forms spec](https://www.w3.org/TR/css-forms-1/) will eventually bring simple customization to all form controls, fundamentally changing how design systems are built.
 The Chrome team have been pushing for [CSS-only carousels](https://developer.chrome.com/blog/carousels-with-css) and are looking into [multi-select](https://groups.google.com/a/chromium.org/g/blink-dev/c/U-K17B966Ys/m/0IGWWJT8BgAJ).
 There's ongoing work to [standardise tooltips](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/CSSTooltipPseudo/explainer.md).
-We might even get a [menu element](https://open-ui.org/components/menu.explainer/) that's actually useful.
+We might even get a [menu element](https://open-ui.org/components/menu.explainer/) that's actually useful, and even if we don't, between `popover`, `focusgroup` and anchor positioning, it'll be fairly trivial to build your own.
 The [Open UI group](https://open-ui.org/) is working on standardisation for all sorts of useful things.
 Some third-party components will remain helpful but a simpler version of frontend development is possible.

 Ryan Florence, co-creator of React Router, recently tweeted:

-> I remember once I built a little video site for my ember tutorials and after you visited a video the link to it turned black (from red).
-One of the ember core team members was like "How did you do that?
+> Once I built a little video site for my tutorials and after you visited a video the link to it turned black (from red).
+One of the Ember core team members was like "How did you do that?
 There's no local storage or anything what is going on?!"
 I used `a:visited`.
 Sometimes we get so caught up in complexity we forget there are actually simple solutions to things.
 Things you forget about when you're deep in the belly of framework abstractions.
 Then when you see them solve a problem you just assume it's some wild magic, but it's not.

 It's time that developers rediscovered the power of HTML and CSS.